MicrosoftDocs/powerbi-docs/articles/powerbi-supported-languages.md

 You have two ways of getting Power BI Desktop: You can download it, or install it from the Windows Store.

-- If you [install Power BI Desktop from the Windows Store](#install-power-bi-desktop-from-the-windows-store), it installs all the locales and shows the locale that corresponds to the Windows default language.
+- If you [install Power BI Desktop from the Windows Store](#install-power-bi-desktop-from-the-windows-store), it installs all the languages and shows the language that corresponds to the Windows default language.
-- If you [download Power BI Desktop](#download-power-bi-desktop), you choose the locale when you download it.
-You can [choose a locale for date and number formats](#choose-a-locale-for-date-and-number-formats) for a specific report.
+- If you [download Power BI Desktop](#download-power-bi-desktop), you choose the language when you download it.
+You can also [choose a locale to be used when importing data](#choose-the-locale-to-be-used-when-importing-data) for a specific report.

 ### Choose a language for Power BI Desktop installed from the Windows Store